View Ken Goodwin's Notice on shieldsgazette.com and share memories

 You will always be loved and remembered every day.

 Family and friends please meet for service at Harton Cemetery Chapel on Wednesday 18th December 2019 at 12:15pm, followed by interment.
-Family flowers only please, donations in lieu to The .
+Family flowers only please, donations in lieu to The Stroke Association.
 Donations may be received at the cemetery chapel.

 All enquiries to Tynedale Family Funeral Directors Tel 0191 4550904.